petros-stougiannidis/quantum-rotation-compiler/README.md

 can be used in order to print out information about the resulting quantum circuit.

+A dictionary that specifies the compiled and approximated circuit can be accessed with the method

+- `get_circuit()`

 ## Important notes
-The algorithm scales exponentially in the size of the argument register.
-Therefore, it is advised to choose the length of `bit_weights` smaller than 16.
+The algorithm that is used for compiling the circuit scales exponentially in the size of the argument register.
+Therefore, it is advised to choose the length of `bit_weights` smaller than 14 to ensure quick compilation times.
 In addition, this version of the program evaluates the function on every value that can be represented by a register with the given bit weights.
 Consequently, `function` should be chosen such that it is defined on any such value.